micss-lab/Agent-based-Digital-Twins-Tools/MADTwin/README.md

 ## Multi-agent Digital Twin Platform (MADTwin)

 ### JAVA Digital Agent
-1. The easiest way is to import the **Digital Agent** project into IntelliJ and build and run it with Gradle.
+1. The easiest way is to import the **Digital Agent** project into IntelliJ, then build and run it with Gradle.
 2. Or, you can run it directly from PowerShell and using the Gradle building tool by running the following commands:
 ``` shell
 .\gradlew build